department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/purchase-loan.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Purchase Loan | Veterans Affairs
+title: Purchase Loan
 heading: Purchase Loan
 display_title: Purchase Loan
-description: Find out if you meet the requirements to apply for a VA-backed purchase loan.
-These loans can help you buy, build, or modify a home by offering better terms and interest rates, reduce closing costs, and waive private mortgage insurance premiums.
+description: Find out if you meet the requirements to apply for a VA-backed purchase loan Certificate of Eligibility.
+These loans can help you buy, build, or improve a home by offering benefits like better terms and interest rates and lower closing costs.
 keywords: n/a
 concurrence:
 order: 1